top of page

 Our Classes

 Our small group and private classes are led by expert teachers with 4-year degrees or equivalent proficiency in their field, ensuring that your child receives the highest quality instruction.
-We focus on project- and practice-based learning, giving students hands-on experience in each subject.
-Our co-op-style classes allow parents the flexibility to enroll in homeschool blocks (several classes in a row) or individual courses, providing a customizable learning experience.
+We focus on project-based learning, giving students hands-on experience in each subject in small group classes.
+Parents are given the flexibility to enroll in homeschool blocks (several classes in a row), individual courses, or our private school (5 or more classes per semester) providing a customizable learning experience.
 Check our schedule to find the perfect class for your child, and see what's available in your area!

 Our robotics classes teach students the basics of coding, engineering, and problem-solving through hands-on projects using LEGO and VEX Robotics.
 Students will build and program robots in a fun, engaging environment, developing essential STEM skills and creativity.
 Perfect for beginners or those ready to advance!